Garlic Jr. from Dragon Ball Z. Alternatively, Pilaf from Dragon Ball.

-Eldest Gruff from Small Favor is the elder brother of a gruff approximately the size of an elephant, and makes ominous booming sounds when he walks.
+Eldest Gruff from The Dresden Files: Small Favor is the elder brother of a gruff approximately the size of an elephant, and makes ominous booming sounds when he walks.
 He's five foot nothing.

 Variation in The Wheel of Time.
 Sammael is one of the most feared of the Forsaken, and the most visible villain for several books in the middle of the series.
 He's only slightly under average height, but unluckily for him, the people he hates and envies the most (rival Forsaken Ishamael and Demandred, his ancient enemy Lews Therin Telamon, and Lews Therin's reincarnation and current Chosen One Rand) are all very tall, and Sammael is extremely self-conscious about his height as a result, to the extent that Word of God has explicitly said he'd use magic to make himself taller if he knew how.

 A feline example is Scourge from Warrior Cats.
 A tiny cat barely larger than a kitten, but also the leader of BloodClan and universally feared by all who know of him, and for good reason.
 No one is either brave or stupid enough to joke about his size, particularly since he uses it to great effect in combat, by slipping out of holds and generally being faster than his opponent.